[Updated on January 16, 2023 with screenshots from FreeTaxUSA for 2022 tax filing.]

 It’s a great way to put additional money into a Roth account without having to pay much additional tax.
 Not all plans allow non-Roth after-tax contributions but some estimated that 40% of people can do it.

 Suppose your plan allows it and you did a Mega Backdoor Roth.
 You’ll receive a 1099-R form from your plan in the following year.
 You’ll need to account for it on your tax return.

 Here’s how to do it in the inexpensive online tax software FreeTaxUSA.
 If you use other tax software, please read:

 - How To Report Mega Backdoor Roth in TurboTax or

 - How To Report Mega Backdoor Roth In H&R Block Tax Software

-You can do the mega backdoor Roth in two ways — rollover within the plan or withdraw to a Roth IRA.
-Rolling over within the plan is much easier, and many plans automate the process.
+You can do the Mega Backdoor Roth in two ways — convert within the plan or withdraw to a Roth IRA.
+Converting within the plan is much easier, and many plans automate the process.
 Withdrawing to a Roth IRA also works.
 See the previous post Mega Backdoor Roth: Convert Within Plan or Out to Roth IRA?

 You contributed $10,000 as non-Roth after-tax contributions to your 401(k).
-By the time the money was rolled over to the Roth account within the plan or transferred it to your Roth IRA, your contributions earned $200.
-You rolled over $10,200 to your Roth 401(k) account.
+By the time you converted the money to the Roth account within the plan or transferred it to your Roth IRA, your contributions earned $200.
+You converted $10,200 to your Roth 401(k) account.